jsy4/TNaC/problem.md

 description: It could go on and on...
 ---

 ## 1. Introduction

 For our project, we are attempting to create a 3D virtual reality game where you progress through levels by defeating waves of enemies.
 The three biggest parts of our project that we have to get done are the level designs, user interaction, and enemy UI.
+We will be using Unity engine to develop our project with C# language.

 ## 2. General Description of Product

-Throughout the users playthrough, they will be moving through different environments and stages we’ll be referring to as “levels”.
+Throughout the users play-through, they will be moving through different environments and stages we’ll be referring to as “levels”.
 These levels will all be 3D environments that will allow the players to walk within a square room and fight the enemies.
 The player will only be able to walk around in these rooms, they won’t be able to climb, jump, or sprint while moving around.
 This presents a problem that we have to be able to keep the mechanics simple but enjoyable and have a replay value.
 In order to accomplish this task, we’ll be implementing enemies that the user will be able to fight against within these levels.

 ## 3. Functional Requirements